spikedengineering/svst/README.md

 One of the major selling points the dynamic typing, at first.

-When you start scaling Python and using it on huge projects dealing with a lot of different entities and flows you can make a mistake and find the pitfall of not knowing why your variable is not being interpreted as you wish it was; between other issues (if you try to statically type an existing codebase with MyPy you'll find how bad your code is in terms of typing consistency; at least that happened to me).
+When you start scaling Python and using it on huge projects dealing with a lot of different entities and flows you can make a mistake and find the pitfall of not knowing why your variable is not behaving as you wish it was; between other issues (if you try to statically type an existing codebase with MyPy you'll find how bad your code is in terms of typing consistency; at least that happened to me).

 After fixing a huge mess I wanted to go a step further and not only enforce the typing of functions/classes input and output but to type my standalone variables as well until I found that mypy doesn't check that because his goal is to find the balance between dynamic and static typing; I wanted to go full-on static.